Dr David Littlewood

 - The informal economy as a route to market in Sub-Saharan Africa – observations amongst Kenyan informal economy entrepreneurs In Nwankwo S & Nwankwo K (Ed.), The Routledge Companion to Business in Africa

-- Informal economy entrepreneurs from sub-Saharan Africa: Observations from Kenya, The Routledge Companion to Business in Africa (pp. 198-216).
+- Informal economy entrepreneurs from sub-Saharan Africa: observations from Kenya, The Routledge Companion to Business in Africa (pp. 226-245).
+Routledge

 - Addressing Rural Social Exclusion in the Developing World: Exploring the Role of African Social Purpose Ventures, Exploring Rural Enterprise: New Perspectives on Research, Policy & Practice (pp. 105-131).
 Emerald Group Publishing Limited